tytydraco/yessleep/out/The_Crows_Know_Something_We_Dont.md

 The crow-thing continued observing and outstretched its massive wings in an intimidating fashion.
 It took a moment and then hacked up black fluid onto the ground in front of it.
 And to my grandfather's shock..., a twisted voice emerged.

 "There is no God.
 There is no devil.
 There is only truth."
 It stated.
 "The crows know this.
 You, however, hide truth for comfort.
 It..."
 The creature stopped for a second to hack up another round of black fluid.
 "Sickens us.
-Our word will be spread.
+You know me.
+You know our word will be spread.
 The truth will be everpresent.
 Your kind will no longer be blind to it."

 My grandfather didn't know if what happened next was out of a genuine belief that he could harm the thing or out of pure fear.
 While the crow creature was giving its enigmatic speech, his dad managed to load up another round and again took aim.
 This time unloading as many bullets as he could toward the humanoid bird.

 All to no avail.
 The thing made something akin to a sighing sound as it flapped its impressive wings once more.
 It let out a broken "Caw-caw-caw" and rushed forward on those disgusting legs with inhumane speed.
 In an instant, its beak unhinged like a snake and swallowed the foolish man whole.
 The last thing my grandfather saw of his dad was his legs disappearing into the thing's maw.
 An image that would be burned into his mind for the rest of his life.

 And just as soon as it had come, it was gone.
 Nothing but a permanent black stain was left behind.
-He called out to Mia not only to ask if she was okay but for some kind of reasoning.
+He called out to Mia not only to ask if she was okay but for some kind of reasoning for what took place.
 What was that thing?
 How did it know to come to find her?
 Where did it go?

 To his relief, she was okay.
 Scared but unharmed just behind where the creature had stood.
 "The crows will always protect those they love," she reminded him.